Families need to log into their Family Portal: review, sign and date the 1:1 Chromebook Webform.

 If a repair is software-related, the computer will be restored to its original software configuration free of charge.

 Hardware upgrades or modifications to the computer are not allowed.
 Should modifications be made to the computer, such modifications will become the property of Andrean High School.
 Andrean High School has the right to restore the computer to its original state whenever we feel it is appropriate and necessary.
 Anything that is loaded on the local drive will be deleted.
-Students are responsible for backing up their files to a USB flash drive or external hard drive provided by the student.
+Students are responsible for backing up their files to cloud storage, a USB flash drive, or an external hard drive provided by the student.

 Just to make sure, if there is a problem that is due to a manufacturing defect, do I have to pay?